-To obtain life-long sobriety, it is essential that the person learns and adopts an entirely healthy new life-style.
+To obtain life-long sobriety, it is essential that the person learns and adopts an entirely healthy new lifestyle.
 Under the direction of our Senior Program Director and other senior managers, our students do exactly that.
-This is accomplished, in part, by being taught and learn:
+This is accomplished, in part, by being taught and learning:

-- management, leadership skills, problem solving, and how to handle criticism
+- Management and leadership skills, problem solving, and how to handle criticism.

 - They are exposed to, and come to enjoy, the arts, with attendance at museums, operas, plays, and recitals.